sheenatorres/sheenatorres.github.io/projects/project-1.md

   - ICS
   - Java
   - Team
-summary: Final project for ICS 111 that my team developed using concepts we learned over the semester.
+summary: Final project for ICS 111 that my group developed using concepts we learned over the semester.
 ---

 <div class="ui small rounded images">